localstack/docs/content/en/get-started/pro/index.md

 {{< alert title="API Key Security" >}}
 - Do not share your API key with anyone.
 Especially make sure that you do not commit it to any source code management systems (like Git repositories).
-  If you push an API key to a repository, it has potentially ben exposed to the public and it might remain in the history (even if you try to rewrite the history).
+  If you push an API key to a repository, it has potentially been exposed to the public and it might remain in the history (even if you try to rewrite the history).

 - If you accidentally publish your API key, please [contact us](https://localstack.cloud/contact/) to get your API key rotated!